 Located amid the art galleries and souvenir shops of Dubai’s small historical quarter, Orient Guest House occupies an Old World courtyard house with 11 rooms of traditional Arabian furniture and fabrics.

-Middle Eastern Restaurant in Dubai, United Arab Emirates
+Mediterranean Restaurant in Dubai, United Arab Emirates

 Faster than a flying carpet, the kitchen can transport you to Yerevan via Aleppo (a sweet-salty hybrid of air-dried beef basterma with peaches and halloumi cheese) and Marrakesh (a smoky synthesis of quail in grape leaves with Moroccan spices).